Joiy908/file_transfer_py/README.md

 To download a file:

 1. Click the "Download" button next to the file you want to download.

+### Delete a file

+By default, this feature is turned off.

+`python app.py -enable_del` to enable the feature.

 ### Sharing a Text Message